-Taxing prepaid calling cards at their point of sale would address many of the issues identified and would resolve many of the problems that arise when the cards are subject to the use tax.
-Although a majority of the states currently agree that prepaid cards are taxable upon use, there is no uniformity regarding collection of the tax or the tax base.
-Since telecommunications carriers cannot accurately determine where an individual call was placed and where it terminated, the state to which tax should be paid is not clear.
+Taxing prepaid calling cards at their point of sale will address many of the issues identified and resolve many of the problems that arise when the cards are subject to the use tax.
+Although a majority of the states currently agree that prepaid cards are taxable upon use, there is no uniformity regarding collection of the tax or the tax base. telecommunications Since carriers cannot accurately determine where an individual call was placed and where it terminated, the state to which tax should be paid is not clear.
 The current system also can result in multiple taxation, since some states impose a use tax on prepaid cards while others charge a sales tax, and a tax might be imposed at various points in the distribution channel.
 Telecommunications carriers sell cards directly to consumers as well as sell their services and software platform wholesale to resellers.
 Both carriers and resellers sell prepaid cards wholesale to distributors, who in turn sell them wholesale to other distributors and directly to retailers.
 Retailers then make direct sales to customers.

-By taxing prepaid calling cards under the General Sales Tax Act, Michigan would help to resolve these problems.
-The tax simply would be collected by a retailer on the amount paid for a card by the consumer.
-This solution would ease administrative requirements, avoid burdensome telecommunications tax obligations, ease audits, eliminate the need to know the actual location of use, and eliminate multiple taxation.

-Response: The legislation also should ensure that the State could collect the sales tax when a cardholder purchased additional service on a used card.
+By taxing prepaid calling cards under the General Sales Tax Act, Michigan will help to resolve these problems.
+The tax simply will be collected by a retailer on the amount paid for a card by the consumer.
+This solution will ease administrative requirements, avoid burdensome telecommunications tax obligations, ease audits, eliminate the need to know the actual location of use, and eliminate multiple taxation.
+Senate Bill 716 also will ensure that the State can collect the sales tax when a cardholder purchases additional service on a used card.